 Angelo State University is home to the Carr Academic Scholarship, our premium scholarship program available exclusively to ASU students.
 Funded by one of the largest endowments at a regional university, these scholarships are awarded based on your academic achievements.

-Awards are based on your ACT or SAT test scores and your high school GPA.
+Awards are based on your ACT or SAT test scores (or your class rank when test scores are not available) and your high school GPA.

 - ACT tests we review the composite score.